gvwilson/rsdx/07_density/index.md

 ---
-title: "06: estimate density vs. distance from center"
+title: "estimate density vs. distance"
 ---

 - Code is simple, but output CSV files quickly run into hundreds of megabytes